 Over to You

-Using search intent to your advantage simply means understanding the journey your targets will be taking along the path to purchase and optimising your content to help them do that.
-The key is to always try and give users the precise experience they’re looking for – and that means first understanding their search intent, and then providing content that delivers that experience.
+Using search intent to your advantage simply means understanding the journey your targets will be taking along the path to purchase and doing search engine optimization to your content to help them do that.
+The key is to always try and give users the precise experience they're looking for – and that means first understanding their search intent, and then providing content that delivers that experience.

 If you need help creating content that’s optimised for search intent, get in touch with the inbound marketing experts here at Incisive Edge today.